GOD’S ADVICE FOR RELATIONSHIPS

 Ask God to fill your ♥ to overflowing with LOVE before you even think about opening your mouth.

 And then do this:

 Encourage one another and build each other up.
 (1 Thessalonians 5:11)

-Encourage one another daily, as long as it is called “Today,” so that none of you may be hardened by sin’s deceitfulness.
+Encourage one another daily, as long as it is called “Today.”
 (Hebrews 3:13)